 While many institutions have not been able to welcome their students in person, they have not sacrificed student orientations.

-Now more than ever, students have doubts about where to attend classes and how to register for them, how to access financial aid, career and support services, etc.
+Now more than ever, students have doubts about where to attend classes and how to register for them, how to come up with a financial aid appeal letter, how to access financial aid, career and support services.